Throughput Analysis of Massive MIMO Uplink with Low-Resolution ADCs: Introduction

 In all of the contributions reviewed so far, low-resolution quantized massive MIMO systems have been investigated solely for communication over frequency-flat, narrowband, channels.
 A spatial-modulation-based massive MIMO system over a frequency-selective channel was studied in \cite{wang14b}.
 The proposed receiver employs LS estimation followed by a message-passing-based detector.
-The performance of a low-resolution quantized massive MIMO system using orthogonal frequency division multiplexing (OFDM) and operating over a wideband channel was investigated in~\cite{studer15a}.
-There, it is found that using ADCs with only four to six bits resolution is sufficient to achieve performance close to the infinite-precision (i.e., no quantization) case, at no additional cost in terms of digital signal processing complexity.
+The performance of a low-resolution quantized massive MIMO system using orthogonal frequency division multiplexing (OFDM) and operating over a wideband channel was investigated in~\cite{studer16a}.
+There, it is found that using ADCs with only $4$ to $6$ bits resolution is sufficient to achieve performance close to the infinite-resolution (i.e., no quantization) case, at no additional cost in terms of digital signal processing complexity. {A capacity lower bound for wideband channels and 1-bit ADCs has been recently reported in~\cite{mollen16c}.
+The analysis in~\cite{mollen16c} relies on the same signal decomposition used in~\cite{li16a,li17b} for the frequency-flat case.
+However, differently from~\cite{li16a,li17b}, the temporal correlation of the quantization noise in the channel-estimation phase is~ignored.}

-All of the results reviewed so far hold under the assumption of Nyquist-rate sampling at the receiver.
-However, it is worth pointing out that Nyquist-rate sampling is not optimal in the presence of quantization at the receiver \cite{shamai94a, koch10a}.
-For example, for the one-bit quantized complex AWGN channel, high-order constellations such as 16-QAM can be supported even in the SISO case, if one allows for oversampling at the receiver \cite{krone12a}.
+All the results reviewed so far hold under the assumption of Nyquist-rate sampling at the receiver.
+It is worth pointing out that Nyquist-rate sampling is not optimal in the presence of quantization at the receiver \cite{shamai94a, koch10a,zhang12a}.
+For example, for the 1-bit quantized complex AWGN channel, high-order constellations such as 16-QAM can be supported even in the SISO case, if one allows for oversampling at the receiver \cite{krone12a}.